 The Real Jon “Bones” Jones: A Decade Later

 We take inspiration from everything, everywhere (not all at once).
 We find art in the smallest things we use, watch, and have around us.
-Since the very beginning of Riot we’ve been avid fans of the mixed martial arts world and in particular the UFC.
+Since the very beginning of our creative agency Riot we’ve been avid fans of the mixed martial arts world and in particular the UFC.

 Over a decade ago we found ourselves attending endless fights around the world working behind the scenes to cover one of the fastest-growing sports.
 One of the key pieces of content we worked on with Heavy.com was a three-part series titled The Real Jon Jones which covered this amazing fighter’s story so far.

-Shout out to the people that helped make this film – Dave Farra (@davefarra), Matt Brown (@mattbrownm2), Rick Lee (@rickjlee), James Law (@jameslawphoto) and Megan Olivi (@meganolivi).
-We’re still great friends and stay in touch with everyone involved and are really proud of what we were able to accomplish with this mini series.
+Shout out to the people who helped make this film – Dave Farra (@davefarra), Matt Brown (@mattbrownm2), Rick Lee (@rickjlee), James Law (@jameslawphoto), and Megan Olivi (@meganolivi).
+We’re still great friends and stay in touch with everyone involved and are really proud of what we were able to accomplish with this mini-series.
 It’s cool to see that both the UFC pre-show and post-show that we all created together eventually made it to be part of the official broadcast schedule.

 The Real Jon Jones: Part 1 of 3 – Introduction and Family